For All Democrats to Ponder: The Real Reasons Hillary Clinton Lost

 3. Clinton ran a weak and uninspired campaign.
 Once she had the nomination, Clinton ran a campaign without an inspiring message — other than perhaps voting for a woman for president.
 She courted conservatives like the Bushes, the Kochs, and Henry Kissinger, she picked corporate centrists for vice president and other prominent roles, she never connected with a base that after all of Bernie’s amazing campaigning was ripe for engagement, and she turned her back on progressive issues time and again.
 She stopped talking about climate change and racial justice and corruption in government, and she never addressed the pressing progressive issues of the day, such as Standing Rock and TPP.
 Seemingly she hoped to coast to victory with little more than platitudes and scare-tactics about Russians reminiscent of the 1950s.
 All of this while barely escaping two FBI indictments.
 She became a weak and unpopular candidate holding on to a narrow lead merely because Trump was so ridiculously bad.
 Trump’s inadequacy as a candidate masked the weaknesses in Clinton’s sinking campaign.
 For its part, as a slogan, “Stronger Together” never resonated with people who haven’t recovered yet from the Great Recession and who continue to get by with less everyday; indeed for poor and working class people who feel on the outside of the country’s latest wealth generation, this slogan seemed at best ironic and at worst to deliberately exclude them.

 4. The complete failure of neoliberalism.
 This is perhaps the most important thing to understand.
 Trump didn’t win because of racism; that only got him, generously, 20% of the vote.
 Trump won by — like Bernie — offering everyday people an alternative to the utterly failed policies of neoliberalism.
-Not to scare you with this big word, but we are hearing (hopefully) the final death knell of the fancy idea, born under the Clintons, that the country could pass corporate-supremacy laws, call them “free trade” deals, and allow corporations to seek the cheapest, least regulated labor, anywhere in the world, and leave the country that supports these corporations high and dry.
+Not to scare you with this big word, but we are hearing (hopefully) the final death knell of the fancy idea called “neoliberalism,” born under the Clintons, that essentially says that this country can pass corporate-supremacy laws, call them “free trade deals,” and allow corporations to seek the cheapest, least regulated labor, anywhere in the world, and leave the country that supports these corporations high and dry.
 It’s a fabulous deal for corporations — their profits have soared — but it’s a wretched deal for working class people, the environment, unions, towns and cities, and long-term national sovereignty for the nations of the earth.
 People were bound to finally wake up to this, and now they have.
 If you don’t know what the TPP is, please go learn; Hillary and Obama want to pass this crown jewel of corporate supremacy; Bernie and Trump oppose it.

 There are your real reasons.
 Getting this right does matter, so let me know if I’ve missed anything.